catalinvr/unity-test-git-submodules/README.md

 ### About Assembly Definition Files
 - The use of assembly definition files must be still evaluated!
+- One major question to answer is, if assembly definition files should be shared or not.
+Right now, I would say yes.
+Not sharing them should not bring any advantages.
+And modifying or replacing them would result in maintaining another branch for each submodule.

 ## Further reading:
 - [Gitattributes/Callapsing diffs](https://robots.thoughtbot.com/how-to-git-with-unity)